-This procedure will apply to all FM O&G OCS platforms as per the requirement of 30 CFR 250.1931.
+This procedure will apply to all Company OCS platforms as per the requirement of 30 CFR 250.1931.

-FM O&G will integrate Ultimate Work Authority (UWA) into all activities performed on their platforms as per FM O&G EH&S MS, Section 1.09 - Responsibility and Accountability.
+The Company will integrate Ultimate Work Authority (UWA) into all activities performed on their platforms as per FM O&G EH&S MS, Section 1.09 - Responsibility and Accountability.
 This policy states that local managers and line supervisors are responsible and accountable for providing and maintaining a healthy, safe working environment for employees and contractors while preventing environmental exposures resulting from the Company's activities in their respective areas of responsibility.
-These managers and supervisors are, therefore, the UWA on FM O&G facilities.
+These managers and supervisors are, therefore, the UWA on Company facilities.
 They are also the UWA of any and all additional facilities or vessels that may be attached and working together or in close proximity to one another to perform an OCS operation.

-For POCS platforms, the Person-in-Charge will be designated with UWA responsibility.
-The Personin-Charge will change regularly and therefore will be clearly identified on a posted board located in the platform Control Room (Emergency Control Center) and on the platform Person-on-Board (POB) list.
+For Pacific platforms, the Lead Operator will be designated with UWA responsibility.
+The individual acting as the Lead Operator changes regularly and therefore will be clearly identified on a posted board located in the platform Control Room (Emergency Control Center) and on the platform Personon-Board (POB) list.
 All potential Persons-in-Charge will sign on the platform station bill.

 For GoM platforms, the designated Person-in-Charge is the UWA.
-The UWA will be clearly identified on the station bill.
+The UWA will be clearly posted in a common area.